-Along with improving efficiencies, optimizing areas of your warehouse operations that need improvement can help to optimize logistics costs.
+Along with improving efficiencies, optimising areas of your warehouse operations that need improvement can help to optimise logistics costs.

 Saving money is top of mind for most ecommerce businesses — but it’s never been more important.
 In 2021 alone, logistics warehouse tenants have seen a 10% rate hike due to high demand for warehouse expansion and construction.
 Just the cost of renting a warehouse can quickly cut into profit margins.

-Taking the time to find ways to optimize efficiency and workflows can help you — and better yet, identifying how much warehouse space you really need.
-This might also include taking a look at how to optimize inventory levels to meet demand while cutting back on holding costs.
+Taking the time to find ways to optimise efficiency and workflows can help you — and better yet, identifying how much warehouse space you really need.
+This might also include taking a look at how to optimise inventory levels to meet demand while cutting back on holding costs.

 Improves customer satisfaction

-Whether it’s improving fulfillment workflows to ensure accuracy, or finding ways to speed up the returns management process, much of how your ecommerce warehouse operates impacts customer satisfaction.
+Whether it’s improving fulfilment workflows to ensure accuracy, or finding ways to speed up the returns management process, much of how your ecommerce warehouse operates impacts customer satisfaction.

 That’s why it’s essential to track certain ecommerce KPIs that identify how your warehouse operation is influencing the customer experience, such as order accuracy and shipping times.

 Warehouse location plays a key role in setting up your warehouse(s) to meet customer expectations.
 For instance, you might find that moving your warehouse to a more centralised location closer to more of your customers can enable faster and more affordable shipping.